How to Get Very Cheap Car Insurance With No Deposit

 Improve Your Credit Score

-In many states, your credit score directly impacts your auto insurance premium.
+In many states, your credit score can impact your auto insurance premium.
 Insurance companies reward drivers with good credit with more affordable rates, while drivers with low credit scores often have to fork out a bit more.
 This is because insurers view those with good credit scores as a lower risk than drivers with poor credit.
-To find more affordable car insurance work on improving your credit score.

 Think Before Filing a Claim